NuGet/NuGetDocs/NuGet.Docs/Contribute/Coding-Guidelines.md

 ## Coding guidelines

-:grey_exclamation: The *content* of the code that we write.
+The *content* of the code that we write.

-TODO R# coding style

 ### Coding style guidelines – general